 How to make a mini bow and arrow

-To make a small powerful bow, the first place to start is the flexible steel, and you can find that in a paint scraper or filling / putty knife, like this one in the USA, or this in the UK.
-The bow string is taken care of with fishing trace wire or leader wire, anywhere about 30lbs will work really well, like this one in the USA or this one in the UK.
-They even come with clamps.
+To make a small powerful bow, the first place to start is the flexible steel.
+You can find that in a paint scraper or filling / putty knife in a hardware store or on Amazon or eBay.
+The bow string is taken care of with fishing trace wire or leader wire, anywhere about 30lbs will work really well.
+Amazon or eBay again, they even come with the clamps.

 The arrow notch cut into the bow in the centre not only gives the arrow somewhere to sit, it also reduces kick out of the arrow on launch.
 The deeper it is, the easier it is to launch.
 Go too deep though and the bow will fold in half, so be careful.

 Cotton thread was then glued to both the ends of the bow and the centre, and both of these perform a function.
 The cotton near the tip of the bow not only helps to form a ‘string notch’, but also reduces wear in the area where the ‘string’ contacts the metal of the bow giving the strings a nice long life.
 The cotton near the centre gives a better grip to the fingers, and stiffens the centre slightly reducing flex just a little.

 Make sure it’s smaller than the bow with loops just big enough to go over the oblong tips on the bow limbs.
 I always crimp the first crimp tight, then offer the string into a slightly flexed bow before crimping the last in place.
 When all crimps are tight, crimp it up with a good pinch and you can string the bow.